MIK2292/Notes-for-Plasma-Physics-course-/README.md

 ### Part by Prof Valentini

 ### Part by Prof Servidio
-1) From the ensemble to the two fluids equations
+1) From the ensemble to the two fluids equations<br>
    The Vlasov Equation, The moments of Vlasov Equation, The moments' equations, The two fluids equations
 2) Compressible Magnetohydrodynamics (MHD)
 3) Incompressible Ideal Magnetohydrodynamics